elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - Same process except p is different
 - Probability of an up move
+- Cash settlement one day later
+- S&P 100 and AMEX Major Market Index  are examples of a broad indices

 p = (a - d) / (u - d)